-Grab some pinecones and put them in a bowl of water and shake to remove any debris.
+Grab some pinecones, put them in a bowl of water and shake to remove any debris.
 Once dry, you can paint them to match your décor.
 Hand write or print small name tags and fit them in between the wood part.
 You may need to make a small cut in the wood to hold the tags.

-- A festive centerpiece
+Make a festive centerpiece

-Use a platter or wooden tray and fill it with a variety of fall fruit and vegetables such as pumpkins, gourds, pears, apples, cabbage, etc. Fill it in with fresh cut fall flowers in complementary colors like orange, yellow or rust.
+Use a platter or wooden tray and fill it with a variety of fall fruits and vegetables such as pumpkins, gourds, pears, apples, cabbage, etc. Fill it in with fresh cut fall flowers in complementary colors like orange, yellow or rust.
 Lay the tray on a table runner as a beautiful centerpiece.

-- Make a card wreath
+Make a card wreath

-- Rethink the tree
+Rethink the tree

-Consider using a tree in a pot that you can eventually plant in your garden.
-Or, you can make a tree from recycled cardboard.
+Consider using a tree in a pot that you can eventually plant in your garden or you can make a tree from recycled cardboard.
 Just paint and decorate it like a real tree.

-- Reindeers from nature
+Make reindeer from nature

 Brighten the center

 Make a pretty table centerpiece with a glass vase filled with gold coins or dreidels.
 Top with fresh flowers.

-- Find your place with corks
+Find your place with corks

-- Use fresh fruit as décor
+Use fresh fruit as décor

-Since the name "Kwanzaa" comes from a Swahili phrase that means "first fruits," it makes sense to use a fruit for guest seating.
+Since the name "Kwanzaa" comes from a Swahili phrase that means "first fruits," it makes sense to use fruit for guest seating.
 Grab an orange and poke with a wire pin and attach a place card to the pin.
 Use either a red, black or green card color with a complementary colored marker to print the name.
 The orange then can be used as an appetizer.

-- Display the colors
+Display the colors

 Get black, red and green ribbons to tie around candles and vases or create a ribbon wreath for the front door.

-- Wave the flag
+Wave the flag

 Get a piece of white construction paper or poster board and divide it into 3 sections.
 Paint the top red, middle black and bottom green.
 Hang it indoors or out.

-- Display the principles
+Show the principles

 The seven principles of Kwanzaa are unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity and faith.
 You can display these words throughout your home on homemade signs.
 Paint them on pieces of wood and display on a mantle.